-The candidates traded leads multiple times after polls closed.
+The candidates traded leads multiple times after polls closed on August 7.
 With all precincts reporting, Balderson was ahead of O’Connor by about 1,700 votes.
 That’s a lead of 0.9 percentage points.
-Absentee and provisional ballots still need to be counted, so the total could still change.
+Absentee and provisional ballots still needed to be counted.
 In the state of Ohio, elections decided by less than O.5 percent automatically trigger a recount.
 You can read more about the rules governing recounts here.

-Danny O’Connor spoke to supporters Tuesday night.
+Danny O’Connor spoke to supporters the night of the special election.
 He rallied supporters and promised to keep fighting all the way until November.
-He did NOT concede the race.
-As stated above, the race was too close to call Tuesday night.
+He did NOT concede the race and fought to have all the provisional and absentee votes counted.

-Troy Balderson also spoke Tuesday night.
+Troy Balderson also spoke to supporters on August 7th.
 He commended O’Connor for running a tough race and expressed excitement to battle again in November.

 That’s the main takeaway to remember about this special election: This is not over.
-Balderson and O’Connor will do this all over again in less than three months.
+Balderson and O’Connor will do this all over again on November 6.
 It is important to remember that this was a special election to fill the open seat left vacant by Rep. Pat Tiberi.
 Balderson and O’Connor will be back on the ballot again in November for the general election.
 Therefore, it is possible that voters in Ohio 12th could see a repeat of this narrow-thin race.

 The special election in Ohio’s 12th district has been viewed as a strong indicator of how the rest of the midterms will play out in November.
 It has also been viewed as a bellwether of sorts to determine how voters in the nation’s heartland feel about President Trump.